Kyle Freeland: 2019–2021

 Freeland followed up his best season with one of his worst.
-He was the Rockies Opening Day starter, but began the year going 2–6 with a 7.13 ERA through 12 starts before being demoted to Triple-A on May 31.
-He returned to pitch for to Colorado in July, but his performance was only slightly better, going 1–5 with a 6.20 ERA in 10 starts.
-He tied with Antonio Senzatela for the most losses on the team, which tied for the 10th most in the National League (NL) that season.
+He was the Rockies Opening Day starter, but went 2–6 with a 7.13 ERA through his first 12 starts before being demoted to Triple-A on May 31.
+He also missed a week with a blister on his finger.
+He returned to pitch for Colorado in July, but his performance was only slightly better, going 1–5 with a 6.20 ERA in 10 starts.
+He also missed a month with a left groin strain.
+He tied with Antonio Senzatela for the most losses on the team, which tied for the 10th most in the NL.

 Freeland had a bounce-back season in 2020.
-Freeland was one of the Rockies most dependable starters in the shortened 60-game season.
-Despite a poor final outing, in 13 starts, he went 2–3 with a 4.33 ERA, led the NL in quality starts with 9, and led all pitchers in inducing 15 double plays.
-His 2.0 strikeout-to-walk ratio was the lowest among NL qualified pitchers, but finished 14th in wins above replacement among NL pitchers at 1.9, as calculated by Baseball Reference.
+He was one of the Rockies most dependable starters in the shortened 60-game season.
+Despite a poor final outing, in 13 starts, he went 2–3 with a 4.33 ERA, led the NL with 9 quality starts, and led all pitchers in inducing 15 double plays.
+His 2.0 strikeout-to-walk ratio was the lowest among NL qualified pitchers, but he finished 14th in wins above replacement among NL pitchers at 1.9, as calculated by Baseball Reference.

 Freeland began the 2021 season on the injured list with a shoulder strain, missing the first month and a half of the season.
 He started slow, with two losses and 9.58 ERA after his first five starts, but ended the season with a 7–8 record and 4.33 ERA in 23 starts.
 He struck out 105 batters in 120 2/3 innings.